 - Select the formatting style and click OK to apply the rule

-Tip: we strongly recommend you using named ranges instead of cell references.
+Tip: we strongly recommend you use named ranges instead of cell references.

-If you want to quickly remove the duplicated rows, use the Remove Duplicates Tools in Excel.
+If you want to remove the duplicated rows quickly, use the Remove Duplicates Tools in Excel.

 Download the practice file and learn more about conditional formatting.